Does Love Equal Sacrifice? 11 Things You Should Never Sacrifice For A Relationship

 Your partner should be your biggest supporter, cheering you on and celebrating your wins.
 Anyone who asks you to give up your dreams is asking you to sacrifice your goals for theirs.
 In a healthy relationship, you support each other and work together to create something bigger than the two of you.
 This way your love continues to grow deeper.

-Changing your habit of sacrificing for a relationship will require you to put yourself first.
-You’ll be creating a new habit and that will take some trial and error.
+Changing your habit of sacrificing for a relationship requires that you to put yourself first.
+You’ll be creating a new habit and that’ll take some trial and error.
 Be kind and compassionate with yourself as you begin this journey.

-Ultimately, the love you seek is not out in the world; it is inside of you.
-By creating a new relationship with yourself, one that is based in love and self-acceptance, you will not be tempted to abandon yourself in relationship because you know that the love you seek can never be lost.
+Ultimately, the love you seek is not out in the world; it’s inside of you.
+By creating a new relationship with yourself, one that is based on love and self-acceptance, you won’t be tempted to abandon yourself in relationship because you know that the love you seek can never be lost.

 Expecting that someone would show up in your life and treat you any differently than how you treat yourself is out of integrity as well as unrealistic.
-By creating a new relationship with yourself and getting in rapport with yourself you will be able to make new choices and develop new strategies in relationship and never self-abandon again.
+By creating a new relationship with yourself and getting in rapport with yourself you’ll be able to make new choices and develop new strategies in relationship and never go into sacrifice for a relationship again.

 About the authors